-The global pandemic of the Corona virus (COVID-19) and the implemented measures to limit the spread of the virus have a major impact on all areas of the everyday life, including travel behaviour.
+The global pandemic of the Corona virus (COVID-19) and the implemented measures to limit the spread of COVID-19 have a major impact on all areas of the everyday life, including travel behaviour.
 In the beginning, the reduced traffic volume had a positive impact on the environment.
-In the long term, however, new mobility routines emerged, which run counter to a sustainable development of mobility.
-One of the main issues in this context is a setback experienced in the use of public transport.
+In the long term, however, new mobility routines emerged, which run counter to the development of a sustainable mobility.
+One of the main issues in this context is a setback for the use of public transport.
 As sustainable mobility solutions that aim to increase the number of multimodal trips and reduce the use of individual motorized modes of transport are based on a strong and attractive public transport, the effects of the pandemic have strong negative implications.

-^{} Corresponding author.
+Corresponding author.
 Tel.: +49 30 67055 500.
 E-mail address: viktoriya.kolarova@dlr.de